bbc/childrens-games-starter-pack/docs/gmi.md

 The URL of the directory containing your main game file.
 This is convenient for converting relative asset paths into absolute ones.

+#### gmi.shouldDisplayMuteButton

+A boolean that indicates whether or not the mute button should be displayed.

+Note: Hardcoded to false for the mobile app and true to web platform.

+#### gmi.shouldLongPressForSettings

+A boolean that indicates whether or not the user has to press and hold for the settings menu.

+Note: Hardcoded to true for the mobile app and false to web platform.

 #### gmi.shouldShowExitButton
 The game should use this flag to decide whether to show the exit button (and potentially other full-screen-related functionality) rather than detecting full screen status itself.
 This flag will be false if the game is currently embedded in an iframe or true if the page has been redirected to the Playpen.

+Note: Hardcoded to true for the mobile app, and the web platform on mobile devices - and false on desktop.

 ## Example